gnieb/testing-automation-exploration/README.md

 # Testing Automation
+## About
-## This is a flask server written in python, created to begin exploring automation testing
+This is a flask server written in python, created to begin exploring automation testing

 ### Built With